 The Economics of Climate Change

-Climate change is belatedly back on the front pages of the world’s press.
-Its return owes gratitude to the landmark IPCC report, published in October, which has served as a brutal reminder of the dystopian future that awaits humankind if radical policy change is not enacted immediately.
+Climate change is back on the front pages of the world’s press – belatedly.
+Its return is thanks to the landmark IPCC report, published in October 2018, which has served as a brutal reminder of the dystopian future that awaits humankind if radical policy change is not enacted immediately.

 How do we get there?

 Regrettably, moral arguments – ‘we must preserve the world for future generations, etc.’ - have often failed to engage the masses; even when some of the world’s most precious places are imperilled.
 This general inertia has various sources, from the almost incomprehensible scale of the impending crisis, and its amorphous nature, to, from a business perspective, the perceived costliness of taking action.
 Often, unless one is on the absolute front line of climate deterioration, the typical response is a simple shrug of the shoulders, followed by a murmuring about enjoying the warmer weather.
 To be clear, this is not to say that moral arguments should be abandoned, they shouldn’t.
 Indeed, they should constantly be reinforced, repeated, and reiterated.
 It is rather that additional, equally strident means of persuasion also be adopted.
 Increasingly, given the rapid technological advancement in renewables, the economic argument is now looking a particularly sound one.

 As put by Adnan Amin, the Director General of the International Renewable Energy Agency (IRENA), turning to renewables for new power generation 'is not simply an environmentally conscious decision, it is now – overwhelmingly – a smart economic one'.
 The cost of renewable energy, already competitive in many regions and industries, is expected to outcompete fossil fuels as a source of electricity in almost all markets by 2020 - a prediction based on the current trajectory of investment and, thus, easily improved upon.